1911 St. Louis Cardinals season

 The 1911 St. Louis Cardinals season was the team's 30th season in St. Louis, Missouri and its 20th season in the National League.
-The Cardinals went 75–74 during the season and finished 5th in the National League.
+The Cardinals went 75–74 during the season and finished fifth in the National League.

 Regular season

+In the early hours of July 11, during the 1911 Eastern North America heat wave, the team was on a passenger train (the Federal Express) traveling to Boston when it derailed in Bridgeport, Connecticut.
+The Cardinals were on the last two cars of the train, which were the only cars not to overturn.
+The team was credited with assisting other passengers until help arrived; 14 passengers and crew members were killed in the incident.